Peter Upton's |

 design of the previous leaflet, but returned to A5 size.
 The extra space was

 needed too, as the range of games had suddenly increased.
-Matching to the range
+Again matching to the range

 on the